If you experience issues, errors, or strange behavior of your ads after updating Advanced Ads, please check the following steps.

 If you installed a WordPress plugin in a different folder from the one Advanced Ads uses by default, an update will remove the old folder and create a new one.
 The changed directory causes WordPress to no longer find the activated version and so disable it.

 Re-enable the plugin.
-If you don‘t change the plugin folder name, the issue should not happen again.
+The issue should not happen again if you don‘t change the plugin folder name.

 Check your custom code